We’ve all tried traditional email marketing tips …

 Easy choice, isn’t it?

-So, when you’re emailing your list, what do you do?
-Do you write as if you’re addressing a huge, faceless crowd of people?
-Do you write just like a massive corporate marketing department would?
+So, when you’re wondering how to craft your email marketing strategy, what do you do?
+Write as if you’re addressing a huge, faceless crowd of people?
+Just like a massive corporate marketing department would?

-If you want your subscribers to look forward to your emails, you should consider behaving more like a friend.
+If you want your subscribers to look forward to your email subject lines for sales, you should consider behaving more like a friend.

 You know, like, and trust your friends … right?